Skip to main content

 • Use lubricants during anal sex, and avoid rough and painful actions.

-How to Tell If You Have Hemorrhoids?
+How to Tell if You Have Hemorrhoids?

 To diagnose hemorrhoids, it is necessary to consult a proctologist.
 The doctor questions the patient examines the anal area, and conducts a digital rectal examination.
 The proctologist can identify obvious symptoms of hemorrhoids and conclude the existence of hemorrhoids even during the first examination.
 Colonoscopy and recto sigmoidoscopy is used to confirm the diagnosis and identify the form and stage of the disease.

-Download SEQUOIA
+Downlaod SEQUOIA

 Start improving your sexual health with